 She shifted to make room beside her at the rack.

-She guided his grip: fingers here, thumb there, wrist straight not bent.
-Spoke close to his ear as she angled the blade against the hide's surface.
+She guided his grip—fingers here, thumb there, wrist straight not bent, speaking close to his ear as she angled the blade against the hide's surface.

 She touched his shoulder once, then handed him another section of hide.
 Let him work it himself.